arduino/help-center-content/content/Software Support/Upload/dfu-util-errors-when-uploading-exit-status-74.md

 Many Arduino boards use the **dfu-util** utility to upload sketches to the board.
 Some of these include:

-* Arduion UNO R4 Minima
+* Arduino UNO R4 Minima
 * Arduino GIGA R1 WiFi

 In this article: